Genmab announces positive results for sclerosis drug candidate

-In a randomized study of 232 patients with relapsing-remitting multiple sclerosis, treatment with ofatumumab significantly reduced the cumulative number of new brain lesions, the company said.
+In a randomised study of 232 patients with relapsing-remitting multiple sclerosis, treatment with ofatumumab significantly reduced the cumulative number of new brain lesions, the company said.

 Relapsing-remitting multiple sclerosis is the most common form of multiple sclerosis, which is an inflammatory disease of the central nervous system.